 View a natural coral reef from our underwater observatory.
 The only one of its kind in the Caribbean, our air conditioned Undersea Observatory Tower stands 100 feet offshore.
 It is a three story tower with the lowest level taking you 15 feet below the surface to an Undersea Observatory where you can view the ever-changing life on a natural coral reef.
-At mid-level, visit the Predator Tank (under renovation) and, from the top level enjoy spectacular views of the St. Thomas shoreline and neighboring islands.
+Enjoy spectacular views of the St. Thomas shoreline and neighboring islands from the top level.

 See an Ocean Conservancy coral nursery demonstration site and learn how coral nurseries can work to help recover threatened Staghorn and Elkhorn coral species.